jerdMT/jerdmt.github.io/README.md

 work in progress site
-my buddy Wyatt the Webmaster will soon help out
-<3
+(contibutions to be made my Wyatt West)